kn9ts/start-to-grunt/README.md

 ### Though you could have the new girl in town: Jade Support
 But you should __STOP__ WRITTING TIRESOME HTML.
 You do get tired opening and closing tags, dont you?!
 Jade fastens front-end developement by at least 5 times.
 Try [Jade](http://jade-lang.com) today.

 It is supported off the box.
 No need to configure anything.
 Start writing JADE today.
-Chuck your phone and come with a 'am leaving you' message for HTML.
+Chuck your phone and come with up a _'am leaving you'_ message for HTML.

 ### Intergrated Tools - Deprecated in favour of [Bower](http://bower.io):